Yamato-Security/takajo/README.md

 * `extract-scriptblocks`: extract and reassemble PowerShell EID 4104 script block logs

 ## HTML Commands
-* `html-report`: create HTML summary reports for all the rules and computers with detections
+* `html-report`: create HTML summary reports for rules and computers with detections

 ## List Commands
 * `list-domains`: create a list of unique domains to be used with `vt-domain-lookup`